melvnl/melvinliu.com/data/blog/what-is-it-like-to-work-at-bukalapak.md

 title: What is it like to work at Bukalapak
 slug: what-is-it-like-to-work-at-bukalapak
 cover: "/static/images/blogs/5.jpg"
-description: Learn what is it like to be a software engineer in Indonesia first unicorn that goes IPO (from ex intern perspective)
+description: Learn what is it like to be a software engineer in Indonesia first unicorn that goes IPO (from ex engineer perspective)
 date: "2022-01-24"
 read: 5 min
 ---